 1. Documentation Submission:

-• Medical Records: Provide us with comprehensive mental health records, including psychiatric evaluations, therapy notes, medication history, and hospital records (if applicable).
+• Medical Records: Provide us with comprehensive mental health records.
+These may include psychiatric evaluations, therapy notes, medication history, and hospital records (if applicable).
 The more we know, the better we can tailor your battery of fitness-for-duty psychological tests.

 • Letters from Providers: Often, you’ll need a letter from your mental health provider (psychiatrist, clinical psychologist, or therapist) attesting to your current mental health status, treatment history, and stability.
-These letters are helpful for us to see as well.
+These letters are also helpful for us to see.

 2. Time Since Last Episode:

 • Many psychological conditions are evaluated based on how long it has been since you last experienced symptoms or required treatment.
 For example, for a military waiver for antidepressants, you might need to be symptom-free and off medication for a set period before being considered for a waiver.
-Keep close track of these timelines, as they can be quite helpful as we design your battery of tests and interviews.
+Keep close track of these timelines.
+They can be quite helpful as we design your battery of tests and interviews.

 3. Risk and Functional Assessment: